Trump faces tough decision on DeSantis endorsement - NewsBreak

 “I have a good relationship with Ron, I have a good relationship with all the names you mentioned,” Trump told the Post.
 “Would they run against me?
 I doubt they would run against me.
 I doubt it.”

-Still, DeSantis’ growing influence within the GOP is clear and multiple Republican sources said they have little doubt that he has political ambitions beyond the Sunshine State.
+Still, DeSantis’s growing influence within the GOP is clear and multiple Republican sources said they have little doubt that he has political ambitions beyond the Sunshine State.

 That trend was made clear at this year’s Conservative Political Action Conference (CPAC) in Orlando in February, where a straw poll of attendees showed that 59 percent would support Trump for the 2024 nomination, while DeSantis finished in second place with 28 percent.